yuta-97/yuta-97/README.md

 ### Hi there 👋

-I'm KangJu Heo, 25 years old and majoring in Computer Science.
+I'm KangJu Heo, 27 years old and majoring in Computer Science.

-I'm a full-stack web developer and currently studying Reat.js, Apollo, AWS-DynamoDB and GraphQL These days, my main concern is Block-chain, Server machine, Opensource and so on...
+I'm a Front-End web developer and currently studying Next.js, Apollo, GraphQL and Dart These days, my main concern is Server machine, Opensource and so on...

 I like to talk about development, so I wanna talk about it together.
-Besides Node or React, I'm also interested in Dev Ops like Docker and AWS!
+Besides Node or React, I'm also interested in Dev Ops like K8S and AWS!

 ### Info